HOW TO BE MENTALLY HEALTHY

 If ever you feel alone or are out of touch.
 Chilling with friends relaxes you.
 It is worth working on relationships that make you feel loved and valued.
 But if being with someone is damaging your mental health, it is better to take a break or call it a day already.
 It is better to end your relationship with these people in a way that makes you feel ok for both of you.

-It can be hard to cope up when a special someone or person that you love dies, Counseling is the best option.
+It can be hard to cope when a special someone or person that you love dies, Counseling is the best option.
 We all sometimes get tired and overwhelmed by how we feel when things do not go the way we want.
 None of us are superhuman.
 Every time you get overwhelmed or get too much that you cannot cope.
 Your family and friends may be able to provide practical help or just a listening ear.
 Find a counselor to help you deal with what you feel and make a new beginning to make changes to your life.

 A new scene or a change of pace is good for your mental health.
 It can be a short break pause like cleaning your garden or washing dishes, an hour break having lunch outside, or a weekend break where you can explore somewhere new.
 Just always give yourself some "me" time.
 Taking a break means doing or being something new.
 It doesn't mean not doing something, sometimes break is also being very active.
 Listen to your body, if you are tired give yourself a rest or sleep.
 Being restricted to good sleep may affect your mental health and also suffer your concentration.

-Doing something that you love or something you are good at, which can help you forget your worries for a while that can change your mood.
+Doing something that you love or something you are good at, can help you forget your worries for a while which can change your mood.
 It also concentrates your mind on what you are doing so there is no room for frustration and worries.
 It is a good idea to have an interest where you are not seen, you are just being you.

-Some of us make people laugh, some are good at maths, others cook fantastic meals.
+Some of us make people laugh, some are good at maths, and others cook fantastic meals.
 Some of us share our lifestyle with the people who live close to us, others live very differently.

 We're all different.
 It's much healthier to accept that you're unique than to wish you were more like someone else.

 It sounds very simple, but accepting who you are is a very powerful tool to keep you mentally healthy.
 Being confident can help you meet new friends.
 Good self-esteem also can help you cope in life when it takes a difficult turn.
 Being happy for who you are means you are enjoying your life.
-Be proud of who you are, accept and recognize your strength and weakness.
+Be proud of who you are, and accept and recognize your strength and weakness.
 Focus on doing what you are best at, and improve your weaknesses.

 Did you know that aside from physical benefits, massage therapy also provides numerous mental and emotional benefits?
-If you could take one step to reduce anxiety, enhance your mood, and feel true, deeply relaxed, would you take it?
+If you could take one step to reduce anxiety, enhance your mood, and feel true, and deeply relaxed, would you take it?

 We all face stress daily.
-Stress can have a huge impact on both aspects of our well-being, and there is no lack of finding areas that cause stress in our normal daily lives; the workplace, relationships, financial stress, the list goes on.
+Stress can have a huge impact on both aspects of our well-being, and there is no lack of finding areas that cause stress in our normal daily lives; the workplace, relationships, financial stress, and the list goes on.
 Massage therapy creates a sense of mental and physical relaxation and is an effective method of dealing with psychological issues such as depression, ADHD, and post-traumatic stress disorder.

 Massage relieves depression and anxiety.
 Almost everyone has felt depressed at one time or another to different degrees.
 The time you take to get a massage is time dedicated to yourself.
 Massage therapy affects depression by reducing stress and adding relaxation.
 This relaxation response can control and even prevent anxiety from occurring.
 Massage also causes the body to release the hormone oxytocin which is known to create bonding.